Call4Cloud | MMP-C | Autopilot | Device Preparation

 That’s odd because we didn’t do anything special to convert that device to Windows 10 Enterprise.

-So we decided to open google, maybe we could find something useful… After spending some time on google we stumbled upon this MS-Docs
+So we decided to open Google, and maybe we could find something useful… After spending some time on Google we stumbled upon this MS-Docs

 Policy CSP – Accounts – Windows Client Management | Microsoft Docs